durandj/simplicity/README.md

 ## Installation
 ### Dependencies
-You'll need a C++ compiler and the automake toolchain to get started.
+You'll need a C++ compiler and cmake to get started.

 ### Compiling
 Run the following commands to build simplicity:

-	autoreconf -i
-	./configure
+	cmake .
 	make